 Continuing your road trip, you'll find yourself by one of Iceland's most famous and dazzling attractions, the Jökulsárlón glacier lagoon.
 Here, you can embark on an optional cruise on the water, bringing your closer to serene floating icebergs of all shapes and sizes, onboard either an amphibious boat or a zippy zodiac.

-Even from the shore, however, the lagoon is stunning, and you have a good chance to see seals playing amongst the ice.
+However, even from the shore, the lagoon is stunning, and you have a good chance to see seals playing amongst the ice.
 After you have enjoyed the lagoon, take the short walk to the nearby Diamond Beach, where many ice-flows wash up on the shore and sparkle like gemstones in the sun.

 Then, drive a little further ahead, and spend the night in the charming town of Höfn.